legendai-re/tidy-cards-api/README.md

 ## To do for local development:

-Clone the repo: `git clone https://github.com/legendai-re/tidy-cards.git`
+Clone the repo: `git clone --recurse-submodules https://github.com/legendai-re/tidy-cards-api.git`

 Create a `.env` file in the root directory of the project.
 Add
 variables: